akhodakivskiy/VimFx/documentation/options.md

 ## Regular options

-These options are available in VimFx’s settings page in the Add-ons Manager.
+These options are available in VimFx’s settings page in the Add-ons Manager (where you can also customize all [keyboard shortcuts]).

+[keyboard shortcuts]: shortcuts.md

 ### Hint chars